ioBroker/ioBroker.socket-classes/README.md

 * (foxriver76) fixed crash on invalid patterns with js-controller version 5

 ### 1.3.3 (2023-08-01)
-* (bluefox) Implemented subscribes of a client on messages from specific instance
+* (bluefox) Implemented subscribing of a client on messages from specific instance
 * (bluefox) Moved checkFeatureSupported to regular connection and not only admin

 ### 1.2.0 (2023-07-07)